Promote organ donation

 As a nonprofit organization, serving the community is at the core of the UNOS mission.
 In keeping with this commitment, UNOS reaches out directly to members of the transplant community, church groups, civic organizations and the general public by participating in events, exhibits and presentations in our hometown and across the country.
 View upcoming events >

 UNOS is active in the state and national health community, and collaborates with organizations across the country to reach thousands of individuals and families through exhibits at health fairs and business expos, community and sporting events and schools and universities.
-Staff and volunteers speak and distribute brochures and materials that educate and inspire family conversation.
+Staff and volunteers speak and distribute brochures and materials that educate and inspire family conversation and donor registration.

 In 1992, UNOS helped establish the Coalition on Donation (now known as Donate Life America) to promote organ and tissue donation.
 Donate Life America is a separate nonprofit organization with affiliates nationwide – and an easily recognizable logo promoting the life-saving power of donation.
 Learn more >